ericstrobl/ericstrobl.github.io/_pages/about.md

 ======
 _I develop causal discovery methods for learning causal graphs from observational data under progressively weaker and more realistic assumptions, including missingness, selection effects, latent variables, cycles, and distributional heterogeneity._

+- Strobl, Eric V. "COMPACT: Spectral Adjustment Scores from a Complete and Irreducible Causal Criterion." arXiv:2608.10305 (2026).

+The propensity score had bothered me for some time because I kept reading that it was justified as the “coarsest” balancing score, which seemed like an unusual endpoint when the real goal is causal inference.
+I wondered whether adjustment could instead be derived from the causal problem itself.
+That led to COMPACT, where a minimal set of conditional and unconditional independence relations is used to maximally constrain the causal graph structure relevant to adjustment.
+What I found especially beautiful was that this structural criterion ultimately collapsed to a generalized eigenvalue decomposition, turning an abstract causal argument into a simple spectral algorithm.

+- Strobl, Eric V. "Fast Nonparametric Conditional Independence Testing via Two-Stage Regression." arXiv:2606.18011 (2026).

+I developed BLITZ, a sub-second nonparametric conditional independence test that maintains strong Type I error control under complex nonlinear structure.
+It was one of the hardest methodological problems I have worked on because increasing model flexibility seemed to create an unavoidable computational cost.
+The eventual solution was to exploit the product structure of the test statistic to reduce the complexity of the problem at two different levels.

 - Strobl, Eric V., Kun Zhang, and Shyam Visweswaran.
 "Approximate kernel-based conditional independence tests for fast non-parametric causal discovery."
 Journal of Causal Inference 7.1 (2019): 20180017.

 We designed computationally efficient kernel-based conditional independence tests that make nonparametric causal discovery feasible at larger scales.